prepare.blog

 Other gear to approach with skepticism:

 • Straw-type water filters with vague specs.
 If it doesn’t state its micron rating and NSF/ANSI certification, skip it.
-A Sawyer Squeeze is worth the premium.
+The Sawyer Squeeze — around $30 — is what I reach for every time.
+The LifeStraw is fine for personal hydration, but the Squeeze filters more volume and connects to standard bottles and hydration bags.

 • “Survival seeds” vault cans.
 Unless you’re an experienced gardener, a sealed can of heirloom seeds isn’t emergency planning — it’s wishful thinking.

 • Surplus military gas masks without fit testing.
 An improperly fitted mask provides zero actual protection.
-Your money is better spent on N95 respirators and plastic sheeting for shelter-in-place scenarios.
+Your money’s better spent on N95 respirators and plastic sheeting for shelter-in-place scenarios.

-The rule of thumb: If a product promises to do everything, it usually does nothing well.
-Buy fewer items, buy better quality, and actually test them before an emergency forces you to discover the flaws.
+The rule of thumb: if a product promises to do everything, it usually does nothing well.
+Buy fewer items, buy better quality, and test them before an emergency forces you to discover the flaws.

-Urban vs. Rural: How Your Location Changes Your Family Disaster Plan
+Urban vs. Rural: How Location Changes Your Plan

 The biggest variable in emergency planning for families isn’t family size or budget — it’s where you live.